 An "extra" is a course that does not count towards your degree or Cumulative Grade Point Average (CGPA).
 It may count towards your program or distribution requirements if you receive approval from the necessary program advisor.
 Note: courses are credited towards a U of T Mississauga degree chronologically (if you received transfer credits for studies completed prior to studying at U of T Mississauga, these are counted first, chronologically).
 You may ask your faculty/program/departmental advisor or the U of T Mississauga's Office of the Registrar for permission to use "extras" to meet prerequisite, program or distribution requirements.

-Secondary school credits can be forfeited if a request is submitted before the stated deadline if you are admitted directly from secondary school.
+Secondary school credits can be marked as extra if a request is submitted before the stated deadline if you are admitted directly from secondary school.
+Note: post-secondary transfer students who have received secondary school transfer credit from their previous institution are not permitted to mark these as extra at U of T.

 Course enrolment start dates are dependent upon how many transfer credits you receive.
 For details on course enrolment start times, you are encouraged to review the Registration Guide.